Several studies have shown that there is a direct link between male infertility, lifestyle factors, and poor sperm health.

 5 Quick Tips to Improve Sperm Health

-2. Reduce and maintain a BMI between 19 to 25 through diet changes and regular moderate exercise.
+2. Reduce and maintain a BMI between 19 to 25 through dietary changes and regular moderate exercise.

 3. Make sure that you are climaxing and ejaculating more than 4 times a month.
 This will help prevent oxidative damage to sperm.